Code-Institute-Submissions/Line-Planner/README.md

 ## User Guide

-The following guide will guide a user through each key function of the site.
+The following guide will instruct a user through each key function of the site.

-### How to navigate the Map Space
+### How to Navigate the Map Space
 Use the scroll wheel or finger pinch on touch screen devices to zoom in or out.

 Go to your location by clicking the "Find my location" button in the toolbar and accepting any permissions as required.